 We know it’s not easy to write in the dark but it is easier than forcing your brain to remember that you need to buy a new loaf of bread tomorrow.
 Many of us can store thoughts until the morning but it’s healthier to have a pen and paper by the bed to write distracting reminders and ideas down on.
 And why should you not write them on your phone?
 Extensive research has proven that the light of our phones wakes our brains, making them active and stopping the natural sleep cycle.

 It sounds strange, but yawning*, even when we’re not tired, tricks our brains into thinking we are ready for bed.
 Many people have never actually yawned out of boredom, despite the belief that this is the reason for doing so in the daytime.
 Whilst lying in bed or on the sofa, try your best to yawn and it might just be the sleep-inducer you need.
 Plus, it’s the most natural option available.

-* Sorry, we know it’s compulsive and you probably yawned throughout reading this section.
-If you find it hard to yawn on cue, maybe read this section in bed tonight!
+* Sorry, we know it’s compulsive and you probably yawned throughout the time of reading this section.
+If you find it hard to yawn on cue, maybe re-read this in bed tonight!

 Hopefully our top tips will help you to enjoy all restful and refreshing night’s sleep.
 Sweet dreams!